Udzu/pudzu/patterns.md

 *Required*: [graphviz](https://graphviz.org/), [pudzu-utils](https://github.com/Udzu/pudzu-packages/tree/master/pudzu-utils).

 ## Documentation
-For supported syntax and arguments, see `python -m pudzu.sandbox.patterns --help`.
+For supported syntax and arguments, run `patterns --help`.
 For an explanation of how it's implemented, read on.

 ## Some background